cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/stack-failover.md

 ## Setup the failover group

-As with any migration, you will need to deal with moving your code, data and traffic.
+As with any migration, you will need to deal with moving your code, data, and traffic.

 ### 1. Code